NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 1. TARGET ALL P1 and P2 biospecimen and molecular data are now available in the Legacy Archive.
 Clinical data will be available in a later release. <!-- Dat-185, Dat-194-->
 2. Methylation data from 27k/450k Arrays has been lifted over to hg38 and is now available in the GDC Data Portal <!-- Dat-109 -->
-3. Public MAFs are now available for SomaticSniper, VarScan2, and MuSE <!--DAT-235-->
+3. Public MAF files are now available for VarScan2, MuSE, and Somatic.
+MuTect2 MAFs were made available in a previous release. <!--DAT-235-->
-4. New VCFs and MAF files for the MuTect2 pipelines are available.
+4. Updated VCFs and MAF files are available for MuTect2 pipeline to compensate for WGA-related false positive indels.
 See additional information on that change [here](https://gdc.cancer.gov/about-gdc/scientific-reports/known-mutect2-variant-artifacts).  <!-- Dat-145, Dat-260 -->
 5. Added submitter_id for Pathology Reports in Legacy Archive <!--DAT-81-->

 ### Bugs Fixed Since Last Release